Key Takeaways

 What are THC Crystals?

 In any case, the product lives up to its name.
-The singular compound consumable resembles the gems they're named after, both in look and feel.
+The singular compound consumable resembles the gems it's named after, both in look and feel.
 Crystals can vary in size and clarity based on various factors, including temperature and solvents used during extraction.
-The crystals' size, shape or look do not appear to indicate their quality.
+The crystals' size, shape, or look do not appear to indicate their quality.

-It's worth noting that while we call isolates diamonds or crystals, they can take on other textures, depending on the production process and other critical factors.
+Despite being called "crystals," they can sometimes appear goopy or have other textures depending on the production process.
 Read on to learn more about how crystals are made and how their surfaces can vary depending on the process.

 How are THC Crystals Made?